 The Ovens Murray Regional Partnership is one of nine Partnerships across the state, established by the Victorian Government, recognising that local communities are in the best position to understand the challenges and opportunities faced by their region.

 Bordering the Murray River to the north and having unique access to Victoria's High Country, the Ovens Murray region is best known for its lifestyle advantages and thriving tourism sector based on cycling, snow, nature-based tourism, food, wine, craft beer and cultural heritage.
-The region is also strategically located on national freight and transport routes servicing Australia’s east coast and has a number of strong manufacturing and service centres.
+The region is also strategically located on national freight and transport routes servicing Australia’s east coast and has strong manufacturing and service centres.

 Our region includes:

-- Seven municipalities (Alpine Shire, Benalla Rural City, Indigo Shire, Mansfield Shire, Towong Shire , Wangaratta Rural City, Wodonga City);
+- seven municipalities (Alpine Shire, Benalla Rural City, Indigo Shire, Mansfield Shire, Towong Shire , Wangaratta Rural City, Wodonga City)

-- A population of 121,940;
+- a population of 134,100

-However, the Partnership is about much more than winning funding at Budget time.
+While Partnership projects have been supported in successive budgets our work is much more than winning funding at Budget time.